What distinguishes residential real estate from buy-to-let?

 If you’re planning to stay in employment while using your property investments as a secondary form of income, a singular buy-to-let property might be better than you.
 The fact of the matter is, that being a property manager takes time.
 When the boiler breaks on your property it will be up to you to fix it, thus taking up a lot of your precious time.

 This is increases when you own an HMO.
-In addition to managing these issues as and when they come, you must also spend time preparing your property for multiple tenants and marketing it to achieve capacity, consider article 4 planning, specialist property tax accountants, and HMO licensing.
+You must invest time preparing your property for many tenants and promoting it to attain capacity, in addition to addressing these concerns when they arise.
+You should also think about article 4 planning, hiring specialised property tax accountants, and obtaining HMO licencing.

 Though various applications and software solutions can help with this, there is still a substantial amount of effort required to manage an HMO that you would not have to with a residential home.